PiBrewing/craftbeerpi4-documentation/master/server-installation.md

 #### Installation:

 ```
 1. Unzip the image.
-It will inflate to ~7 Gb
+It will inflate to ~8 Gb
-2. Write the image to a sd card with min size of 8 Gb.
+2. Write the image to a sd card with min size of 16 Gb.
-   Better would be 16 Gb or more
 3. If you want to enable Wifi on first start,
    you need to access the boot partition on the sd card from your PC/Mac
 	- Open the file wpa_supplicant.conf.sample